tanujdargan/LIDAR_Attack/README.md

 - curvature_reflectance_region_ratio

 After computing these values, we proceed to compute ML algorithms for the same.
+The curvature feature uses scikit-learn's `kd_tree` algorithm for the nearest-neighbor search, which reduces memory consumption on large point clouds.

 ## GPU Acceleration
 Voxel calculations can run on the GPU using the optional `voxelize_gpu.py` script.